What is adult reconstruction?

 For others, there may be an option to have joint preservation surgery of the knee and hip, maximising your current function and potentially prevent or delay the ultimate need for total joint replacement.
 Such procedures would include unicompartmental knee arthroplasty, realignment of the pelvis, femur, and knee (osteotomies), as well as resurfacing hip arthroplasty.

-At Mount Elizabeth Medical Centre, our specialists are trained in new surgical techniques including minimally invasive surgery and the latest in implant technology to promote faster healing for patients with joint issues.
+At Mount Elizabeth Medical Centre, our orthopaedic surgeons are trained in new surgical techniques including minimally invasive surgery and the latest in implant technology to promote faster healing for patients with joint issues.
 Our goal is to help patients lead pain-free and active lives after treatment.

 What conditions are treated under adult reconstruction?